 Condenser microphones are usually stand mounted rather than hand-held and are designed more specifically with the studio in mind.

-is an excellent entry-level quality condenser microphone at an affordable price.
+The Rode NT1A is a decent entry-level quality condenser microphone at an affordable price.
 It works well on vocals and also on acoustic guitars.

 Smaller, local retailers need all the help they can get though so if you want some good Karma then get your gear from them.
 Enough said, so...